 Eliminate manual processes

-Without proper ITAM processes and technology for asset management in place, IT teams are saddled with time-consuming manual processes.
-Managing IT asset inventory on Excel spreadsheets is ineffective and error-prone - spreadsheets are obsolete almost as soon as they're complete.
-Plus there's no easy way to share IT asset data with other teams, resulting in wasteful, duplicate work.
+Without proper ITAM processes asset management software in place, IT teams are saddled with time-consuming manual processes.
+IT asset inventory management on Excel spreadsheets is ineffective and error-prone – spreadsheets are obsolete almost as soon as they’re complete.
+Plus there’s no easy way to share IT asset data with other teams, resulting in wasteful, duplicate work.

 In addition to what can go wrong without ITAM, organizations who don’t implement effective ITAM processes and technology miss out on what can go right – namely, improved ROI.
 ITAM helps organizations capture asset data and determine how to drive business value.
 They can leverage the data to make smart purchasing decisions and optimize software licensing and support costs, eliminating waste and improving efficiencies.
 Plus, as new policies and regulatory requirements arise, ITAM can make compliance much easier and achievable.